LedgerHQ/workshop-connect-dapp-ll/README.md

 Let's allow our users to like each others posts.
 Liking a post consists of a user signing a message (cf. [EIP-191](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-191.md)) and then calling a method of the smart contract.

-It's quite similar to what you did above to create a post, the difference behing that here the user will sign an EIP-191 message instead of an EIP-712 typed data.
+It's quite similar to what you did above to create a post, the difference being that here the user will sign an EIP-191 message instead of an EIP-712 typed data.

 The message to sign is the following: